aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 This section is half so you can see how the sausage gets made with designing stuff, and half so I can find these links easier in the future.

-### The Metaformat, and documenting signatures that relly on nightly features
+### The Metaformat, and documenting signatures that rely on nightly features

 [Link](https://rust-lang.zulipchat.com/#narrow/stream/266220-t-rustdoc/topic/Rustdoc.20JSON.3A.20Experimental.20rustc.20features).
 The core question here is "How much support should rustdoc JSON give to nightly language features", and "How should they be versioned".